 The Ohio Union Activities Board, the student programming organization at Ohio State, strives to provide diverse programs and events that are educational, entertaining and thought provoking for the students of the Columbus campus.
 OUAB plans and executes over 300 free events throughout the year for undergraduate, graduate and professional students.
-Recent events have featured performers and public figures such as Dan Levy, Angela Davis, Simone Biles, John Mulaney, Stephanie Beatriz, the stars of Saturday Night Live, and Waka Flocka Flame, just to name a few.
+Highlighted events include Anderson Cooper, Kendrick Lamar, Misty Copeland, the stars of Saturday Night Live, Jane Goodall, Hasan Minhaj, Leslie Odom, Jr., just to name a few.
 Be sure to follow @OUAB on Twitter and Instagram so that you don't miss out on big event announcements and ticket release dates.